gemma-butcher/ms4/README.md

 - People who are interested or work in photography, videography and broadcasting.
 - People that want to browse through various equiptment.
 - Professionals seeking high end equiptment for broadcasting and cinemography.
-- Shoppers that don't know what they want, but want to explore.
+- Shoppers that don't know what they want, but want to explore and browse.

 User goals are:
 - Find the piece of equiptment they were looking for or find something that meets their search requirements.